PT68K5 68020 System Board

 SK*DOS Operating System

 SK*DOS was never released for the PT68K5 but will be ported in the future for the PT68K5.
 SK*DOS will share the same 8GB space on the hard drive that REX uses.
 SK*DOS like REX only supports 16MB total hard drive space and can have 256 partitions.
 REX and SK*DOS uses the same format on the hard drive and REX and SK*DOS can read each others files.
-This is only useful for text files since a REX program cannot execute on SK*DOS.
+This is only useful for text files since a REX programs cannot be executed by SK*DOS.

-Boot OS9 and REX on the same Hard Drive
+Boot OS9, SK*DOS and REX on the same Hard Drive

 Product Summary